Lonesome Dove series: Lonesome Dove

-The Rio Grande is where the Hat Creek Cattle Company sets up their ranch.
+The Milk River in Montana is where the Hat Creek Cattle Company sets up their ranch.

-Lonesome Dove follows two retired Texas Rangers, Woodrow Call and Augustus McCrae, who run the Hat Creek Cattle Company.
-Captain Call realizes retirement does not suit him and grows restless.
-Gus does not mind retirement too much, but he does miss Clara, the love of his life, who currently lives in Nebraska with her husband and children.
-Jake Spoon, another former Ranger, suddenly reappears after more than 10 years and tells them about the Milk River up in Montana and how beautiful it is up there.
-From this info, he convinces them to embark on a mission to drive cattle up to Montana, where they would set up a ranch and live there.
-Jake Spoon would not go on this drive with them, but other notable people would, including Pea Eye, an illiterate former Ranger who was under the command of and later works under Call and Gus; Joshua Deets, a tracker and another former Ranger; Newt Dobbs, a boy who works for the Hat Creek Cattle Company; Lorena, a prostitute who resided in the town; and Bolivar, a former Mexican bandit-turned-cook.
-Along the way, they deal with inclement weather and treacherous terrain.
-A half Mexican-Indian known as Blue Duck causes many problems for the cattle drive.
-The group eventually reaches Montana, but many of the men who embarked on the mission die along the way.
+Lonesome Dove follows two retired Texas Rangers, Woodrow F. Call and Augustus "Gus" McCrae, who in the mid to late 1870s run the Hat Creek Cattle Company in Lonesome Dove, a small fictional town on the Rio Grande (and Mexican border) of southern Texas.
+Retirement does not suit Captain Call and he grows restless.
+Gus does not mind retirement, but he misses Clara, the love of his life, who he learns now lives in Nebraska with her husband and children.
+Jake Spoon, another former Ranger, suddenly reappears after more than 10 years and tells them about Montana, describing it as a "cattleman's paradise" but also warns that it is a "damn wilderness."
+Based on this information, they determine to embark on a cattle drive from Texas to Montana, where they would set up a ranch and tame another wild country.
+Jake Spoon would not go on this drive all the way to Montana, but other notable people would, including Pea Eye Parker, an illiterate former Ranger who was under the command of and later works under Call and Gus; Joshua Deets, a tracker and another former Ranger; Newt Dobbs, a young man who works for the Hat Creek Cattle Company; Lorena, a prostitute who resided in the town; and Bolivar, a former Mexican bandit turned cook.
+While they are still in Texas, a Mexican-Indian known as Blue Duck (who was previously known to Call and Gus) causes problems for the cattle drive.
+Along the way, they deal with other characters, inclement weather, and treacherous terrain.
+The group eventually reaches Montana, but several of the men who embarked on the mission die along the way.
+Near the end of the book, Call makes a promise to Gus that adds to the storyline of their friendship.

 Streets of Laredo

 In Streets of Laredo, Woodrow Call is hired by a railroad company, and is tasked with taking down Joey Garza, a skilled sniper who has been killing railroad workers.
 Ned Brookshire, a salaried man who works with the railroad company, accompanies Call on his mission.
-Call attempts to recruit Pea Eye, but he declines, as he now has a family and is married to Lorena.
+Call attempts to recruit Pea Eye Parker, but he declines, as he now has a family and is married to Lorena.
 However, shortly after Call leaves, Pea eye's guilty conscience convinces him to go after Call.
 As they get closer to Joey Garza they encounter more foes, such as Mox Mox, a man who used to work under Blue Duck.
 In the end Joey Garza is defeated, thus concluding the Lonesome Dove series.